fogonwater/episcan/README.md

 ```

 This will fetch articles from the News API, process them, and save them to an SQLite database named `epinews.db`.
-The articles will also be saved to a JSON file named `data/articles.json`.
+The articles also get saved to a JSON file named `data/articles.json`.

 ## Github Actions Workflow